- Tour Package

 - Contact Us

-Capital of the kingdom of Bhutan is now home to almost 200,000 people.
-The capital is a growing commercial center with modern pace of development appears contrary to the otherwise beautiful, natural, quiet Himalayan kingdom of Bhutan.
+The capital of the kingdom of Bhutan is now home to almost 200,000 people.
+The capital is a growing commercial center with a modern pace of development that appears contrary to the otherwise beautiful, natural, quiet Himalayan kingdom of Bhutan.
 The 1980s brought a real-estate boom fueled by private and government initiatives, unlike many modern cities, by royal degree Thimphu has kept a strong national character in its architecture.
 Street names are a recent innovation.
 Thimphu is the only capital in the world without traffic lights.

 Trashi Chhoe Dzong